aptech/docs/docs/CR-ols.rst

                 "34", "file not found"
                 "35", "no variance in an independent variable"

         The system can become underdetermined if you use listwise deletion and have missing values.
-In that case, it is possible to skip so many cases that there are fewer useable rows than columns in the data set.
+In that case, it is possible to skip so many cases that there are fewer useable rows than columns in the dataset.

     :rtype b: Dx1 vector